gleam-lang/gleam/notes/talk.md

 format that can be loaded into the BEAM.
 Here that format is the Core Erlang, the intermediary language that Erlang compiles to.

-The Core Erlang is then compiled into BEAM bytecode using the `compile:forms` function, and then loaded into the virtual machine using `code:load_binary`.
+The Core Erlang is then compiled into BEAM bytecode using Erlang's `compile:forms` function, and then loaded into the virtual machine using `code:load_binary`.

 ```ruby
 # src/first_module.gleam